Bodily Injury Liability in Chicago, IL

 Even if you’re the best driver on your block, accidents have a chance of happening any time you get behind the wheel.
 To protect yourself, your family, and your vehicle, it’s important to have a reliable auto insurance policy.
 But should your insurance policy cover the other driver, too?
 Find out what bodily injury liability insurance is and learn why this type of coverage is critical for Illinois drivers.

-What Does a Bodily Injury Liability Policy Cover?
+What Does a Bodily Injury Liability Policy Cover In Illinois?

 Most bodily injury liability policies provide coverage for the following:

 - Medical expenses and hospital bills.

 What Is Bodily Injury Liability?